 The PDF Community Choice Award supports research ideas that come from people who live with Parkinson’s disease.

-PDF is pleased to announce $30,000 in funding through its first Community Choice Research Awards to address two disabling, yet under-recognized symptoms of Parkinson’s disease – fatigue and gastrointestinal dysfunction.
-The patient community identified these two areas as priorities for scientific research through an online survey administered in 2013, the results of which were reviewed by PDF’s scientific advisory board.
+In 2014, after PDF's first Community Choice Research Award poll, we announced $30,000 in funding to address two disabling, yet under-recognized symptoms of Parkinson’s – fatigue and gastrointestinal dysfunction.
+The patient community identified these two areas as priorities for scientific research through our online survey, the results of which were reviewed by PDF’s scientific advisory board.

-PDF is gathering leaders in the field of Parkinson’s disease as well as specialists from related areas to assess where we are in understanding and treating these symptoms, and what needs to be done to move the field forward.
+PDF then gathered leaders in the field of Parkinson’s disease as well as specialists from related areas to assess where we are in understanding and treating these symptoms, and what needs to be done to move the field forward.

-- The first, focused on fatigue, will be led by Joseph Friedman, M.D., professor of neurology in the Alpert Medical School at Brown University in Providence, RI.
+- The first, focused on fatigue, was led by Joseph Friedman, M.D., professor of neurology in the Alpert Medical School at Brown University in Providence, RI.

-- What questions trended in the Community Choice Research Award online survey?
+- What questions trended in the first Community Choice Research Award online survey?
 View results here.

 - How did we choose the PDF Community Choice Research Award?
 Browse the Frequently Asked Questions here.

-PDF thanks the ProjectSpark Foundation for their support and partnership on this initiative.
+PDF thanks its People with Parkinson's Advisory Council and the ProjectSpark Foundation for their support and partnership on this initiative.